eazel7/of-course-i-still-log-you/README.md

 ## Missing features

-- Add more colors
-- Have prettier colors.
-Pretty colors.
-The current ones are ugly.
 - To test regular expressions
 - To hide/fold uninteresting lines
 - To extract named information from a line (capture groups?)